yt-dlp/yt-dlp/README.md

 yt-dlp is not platform specific.
 So it should work on your Unix box, on Windows or on macOS

 You can install yt-dlp using one of the following methods:
-* Download the binary from the [latest release](https://github.com/yt-dlp/yt-dlp/releases/latest) (recommended method)
+* Download the binary from the [latest release](https://github.com/yt-dlp/yt-dlp/releases/latest)
 * With Homebrew, `brew install yt-dlp/taps/yt-dlp`
 * Use [PyPI package](https://pypi.org/project/yt-dlp): `python3 -m pip install --upgrade yt-dlp`
 * Use pip+git: `python3 -m pip install --upgrade git+https://github.com/yt-dlp/yt-dlp.git@release`